samuelmevik/spring-notes/annotations.md

 Used to specify which bean to inject when there are multiple beans of the same type.
 By applying `@Qualifier` to a field or parameter, I can indicate the name of the bean that should be injected.
 The name should match the value of the `@Bean` annotation that defines the bean but the first letter should be lowercase.

 ## JPA

+### `@Repository`
+This annotation is a `@Component` for data access layer components.
+When I have a class that interacts with the database (fetching or saving data), I use `@Repository` to indicate its role.
+This also enables Spring to translate database exceptions into a consistent, more manageable form.

 ### `@Id`
 `@Id` is used to mark a field as the primary key of an entity.
 I can specify the strategy for generating primary key values by using `@GeneratedValue` in conjunction with `@Id`.